d-bl/GroundForge-help/docs/Nets/index.md

   Anyway, these stitches are too large for the small space per diagram.
 * Flip buttons to mirror the stitch in the input box.
 This will move stitches around in the table.

-The diagrams section might show a sample from [MAE stitches](/MAE-gf/docs/stitches) in the diagrams section.
+If available, the diagrams section shows a sample from [MAE stitches](/MAE-gf/docs/stitches) for stitch b, d, p or q.

 The wands generate the thread diagrams.
 It may take a moment until something happens.
 Please wait.